 - Miter Saw – for cross cuts, miter cuts and bevel cuts.

 - Circular Saw – for cutting sheet goods, also can be used for ripping, cross cuts, miters and bevels.
-A rip cut is a helpful attachment for this tool.
-(I would upgrade to a table saw when the opportunity arises.)

 - Drill – for drilling holes and driving screws.